TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 6. 2 DAC (Digital to Analogue Converters) on STM32F091 and no DACs on the RP2040
 7. Timers and Real Time Clock
 8. Magnetic Compass and Accelerometer
-9. 2.4GHz Nordic NRF51 Digital Packet Radio
+9. 2.4GHz Nordic NRF51 (with the STM32F091) or NRF52 (with the RP2040) Digital Packet Radio